 - 1. Find all critical values in the open interval.
 Evaluate the function values at these critical values. - 2.
-Find the limits as the endpoints are approached (or as x approaches ∞ or $-\infty$).
-If a limit is infinity or negative infinity, these cannot be considered for absolute extrema. - 3.
-The greatest function value is the absolute maximum and the least is the absolute minimum.
+Find the limits as the endpoints are approached (or limits at infinity and negative infinity).
+If a limit is infinity or negative infinity, these cannot be considered as the absolute extrema values. - 3.
+The greatest function value is the absolute maximum value and the least is the absolute minimum value.

-Find the absolute extrema, if they exist, as well as all values of x where they occur.
+Find the absolute extrema, if they exist, as well as all ordered pairs where they occur.

+Ex 6:

-Ex 6: $$f(x) = \frac{x}{x^2 + 1}$$
+$$f(x) = \frac{x}{x^2 + 1}$$

+, $D = (-\infty, \infty)$